nortikin/sverchok/docs/nodes/modifier_make/solidify_mk2.rst

 **Rim Pols**: Side Polygons created in the boundaries of the mesh

-**Pols Group**: Outputs a list to mask poligons from the modified mesh, 0 = Original Polygon
+**Pols Group**: Outputs a list to mask polygons from the modified mesh, 0 = Original Polygon
   1 = New Polygon
   2 = Rim Polygon